Sha-Chen-Abd-Math/Hive-Five/README.md

 For data processing: it was necessary to know the type of data sent, then transform the information into readable data.

+##image##

+So far, we spent time testing the sensors and sending their values to The Things Network.
+However, we had to send the data to another website so that beekeepers would have an interface with usable time graphs of the measured values